0xErfan/pc-kala/README.md

 ## Contributing

 This is an open source project, and contributions of any kind are welcome and appreciated.
-Open issues, bugs, and feature requests are all listed on the [issues](https://github.com/olafsulich/fullstack-nextjs-ecommerce/issues) tab and labeled accordingly.
-Feel free to open bug tickets and make feature requests.